 Located in Henderson, Green Valley Ranch is easily one of the best off-Strip hotels in Las Vegas.

-Like Red Rock, Green Valley Ranch also boasts a stunning, aesthetically pleasing pool complex complete with a beach made of sand and views of the Strip.
+Like Red Rock, Green Valley Ranch also boasts a stunning, aesthetically pleasing pool complex, complete with real sand on the beach and Strip views.

 M Resort

-Located in Henderson, M Resort offers luxurious hotel accommodations, diverse dining options, over 90,000 square feet of gaming, and a luxurious pool scene spread over 100,000 square feet complete with two heated infinity pools.
+Also in Henderson, M Resort offers luxurious hotel accommodations, diverse dining options, over 90,000 square feet of gaming, and a luxurious pool scene spread over 100,000 square feet, complete with two heated infinity pools.

 Adding to the allure of M’s pool are seating options submerged in 9-inches of water, making for a refreshing way to enjoy the Nevada sun.